How to Respond to Negative Google Reviews

 What about fake reviews?

-Google has a process for flagging reviews that violate their policies (spam, fake reviews, conflicts of interest).
-Use that when it applies, but don't accuse a reviewer of being fake in your public response.
-If Google removes it, the problem is solved.
-If they don't, you've publicly accused a customer of lying, which is worse than the original review.
+Google has a process for reporting reviews that violate its policies (spam, fake reviews, conflicts of interest).
+Use that process when it applies, but don't accuse a reviewer of being fake in your public response.
+If Google removes it, the problem is solved, but if they don't, you've publicly accused a customer of lying, which is worse than the original review.

-I've seen business owners spend hours trying to get fake reviews removed.
-Sometimes it works.
-Often it doesn't.
+I've seen business owners spend hours trying to get fake reviews removed, and sometimes it works, but often it doesn't.
 The better use of that time is responding to every real review so that the overall profile reflects an engaged, responsive business.

-A negative review with no response sits on your profile as the final word.
-A negative review with a thoughtful response becomes a demonstration of how your business handles problems.
+A negative review with no response sits on your profile as the final word, but the same review with a thoughtful response becomes a demonstration of how your business handles problems.
 Prospective customers consistently report that they trust businesses more when they see owners responding to criticism directly.